-Ethan is a 2018 cohort student and begins the second year of the course in September 2024.
+Ethan is a new system student and begins the second year of the course in September 2023.
 Ethan suspends attendance in October, having attended for 45 days of the first term and having received payment of the instalment of maintenance loan due in respect of the first period and payment of WGLG.
 There are 75 days in the first term.

-Ethan is eligible for the £12,150 'elsewhere' rate of combined maintenance loan and WGLG.
-As a 2018 cohort student with a household income of £35,000, entitlement is £5,208 of WGLG and £6,942 of loan.
+Ethan is eligible for the £11,720 'elsewhere' rate of combined maintenance loan and WGLG.
+As a 2018 cohort student with a household income of £35,000, entitlement is the case as a transfer.

+£5,208 of WGLG and £6,512 of loan.

-Instead of returning to the original course, Ethan starts a new course in January 2025, the AY of which runs from 1 January to 31 December.
-SFW will need to action the case as a transfer.
+Instead of returning to the original course, Ethan starts a new course in January 2023, the AY of which runs from 1 January to 31 December.
+SFW will need to action